saulocamposi/calculadorabitcoinv2/README.md

 #To contribute

-Our aim is on the topics below,but you a open to propose wherever topics you want and feel confident.
-How many people are thinking in the same propose,we are more strengh .Join Us and enjoy to code
+Our aim is on the topics below,but you are open to propose wherever topics you want and that you feel confident.
+Much more people thinking in the same achievement, we are more strengh .Join Us and enjoy to code

 Documentation
 Improve documentation for users and developers